DogcraftNet/ApprovedModpack/README.md

 * BetterF3

 ## Not in this pack
-* No Fade - Not compatible with 1.19.2 yet.
+* No Fade - Not compatible
-* Optifine/Optifabric - This pack opts to use Sodium, Lithium and Phosphor (and add-ons for those) in favor of Optifine (and packs containing Optifine are against license).
+* Optifine/Optifabric - This pack opts to use Sodium, Lithium and Phosphor (and add-ons for those) in favour of Optifine (and packs containing Optifine are against license).

 # Building pack files
 To build for [distribution on modrinth](https://modrinth.com/modpack/dogcraft), install [packwiz](https://github.com/packwiz/packwiz) and run the following in the root of the repository: